Jacorb90/Prestige-Tree/docs/custom-tab-layouts.md

 - upgrade, milestone, chall, buyable: An individual upgrade, challenge, etc. The argument is the id.
         This can be used if you want to have upgrades split up across multiple subtabs, for example.

+- bar: Display a bar.
+The argument is the id of the bar to display.

 - toggle: A toggle button that toggles a bool value.
 The data is a pair that identifies what bool to toggle, [layer, id]